2021 eastern Australia floods: Mid North Coast

-In parts of the of this region, more than 200 mm of rain had fallen in just two days causing lowland areas to flood and be reminiscent of inland seas.
+In parts of this region, more than 200 mm of rain had fallen in just two days causing lowland areas to flood and be reminiscent of inland seas.
 In Taree, a house was found drifting on the Manning River after heavy rainfall caused by this nor'easter.
 Additionally, many evacuations were ordered throughout the region, including Kempsey, Wingham, Dumaresq Island, Cundletown, Laurieton, Nambucca Heads, North Haven, Dunbogan, Bulahdelah, Kings Point, Macksville and the low-lying areas of Wauchope, Rawdon Island, Lower Macleay and Port Macquarie.
 Some towns in this region had received 700 mm of rain since 18 March, including Comboyne which has registered 889 mm.
 The Manning River in Taree would end up swelling to 5.65 metres at its peak, falling just short of the record high of 6.0 metres set in 1929.
 As a result of debris being carried downstream, the Martin Bridge was closed off due to concerns of its structural integrity after being hammered with hay bales, shipping containers and other machinery.

 All Qantas flights in Port Macquarie were cancelled after the airport was cut off by flooding roads.
 Around 5,500 customers in this region were without power.
 Furthermore, supermarkets were virtually emptied due to panic buying, with Woolworths in Lakewood being cleared of bread, eggs, meat and vegetables, reminiscent of the COVID-19 lockdowns a year ago, after residents were told to evacuate in nearby North Haven, Laurieton, Dunbogan and Diamond Head.